kthiruvikram/kthiruvikram/README.md

 🌟 **About Me**
 - 🎓 Third-year **Electronics & Communication Engineering** student at **New Horizon College of Engineering (NHCE)**
 - 💻 Exploring **Full Stack Development**, **Machine Learning**, and **CyberSecurity**
-- 🎧 Currently building **MoodPlay** – a music player that adapts to your emotions
-- 📜 IBM Full Stack Certification (in progress) | 🈷️ Japanese Language (N4 level, in training)
+- 📖 IBM Full Stack Certification (in progress) | 🈷️ Japanese Language (N4 level, in training)
 - 🔥 Passionate about tech, learning, and turning ideas into reality

 ---